Summary

 Submitting a settlement permit application

 Submit your written application to the competent immigration authority.
-The next step in the settlement permit application process is to make an appointment with the competent immigration office for an in-person appointment.
+The next step in the settlement permit application process is to make an in-person appointment.

 Required documents